ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 # Drafting (for cube drafters)
-You can do this similar to a normal cube draft, however, due to there being 7 ideals, you will want to see more cards during the draft to avoid being stuck with too many unplayable picks.
-We currently recommend 4 packs of 15 cards, burning the last 4 cards of each pack.
+You can draft this game similar to a normal cube draft, however, due to there being 7 ideals, you will want to see more cards during the draft to avoid being stuck with too many unplayable picks.
+For 8 players, we currently recommend 4 packs of 15 cards, burning the last 4 cards of each pack.
 After drafting, create a 40 card deck from your pool.

 The dual ideal Core locations are provided as basics, and after drafting you may add as many of them as you wish to your deck.

+### Strategy
 The best strategy for what locations to play is not entirely set in stone, but for a recommended starting point:
 - For single ideal decks, you will want to play zero core locations and explore for all of your locations, and/or play locations you drafted.
 - For decks with more than one ideal, you can use 20% core locations as a starting point.
 However, an optimal density has not been determined and your devotion requirements impact how many you want to play.
 You may want to play a few more locations in decks with 3+ ideals.

 Most draft decks have two or three different ideals.
-It is very difficult to draft only cards of a single ideal, and going 4+ comes at a heavy cost to efficiency/consistency.
+It is very difficult to only draft cards of a single ideal, and going 4+ comes at a heavy cost to efficiency/consistency.

+### Draft Logistics
+- The number of cards in set 1 is slightly greater than `15*4*8`, so you may have a few cards left over after creating packs.
+- Players should be provided with the keyword dictionary before/during drafting so they know what the cards do, and/or just have some people who know what the keywords are so people can ask and answer verbally.
+- In addition to the Core locations, also provided in the print sheet are token cards created by other cards, and cheat sheet / helper cards which should be handed out to each player.

+### Other Draft Methods
-You can use an alternative drafting setup from the recommended one above if you would like to play with a number of players where it doesn't work well for some reason.
-However, if you do, keep in mind that players will need to see more cards to produce decks that are equal in functionality to a traditional cube draft as there are 7 ideals.
+You can use an alternative drafting setup from the recommended one above if you would like to play with a number of players, where these packs don't work well for some reason.
+If you do this, keep in mind that players will need to see more cards to produce decks that are equal in functionality to a traditional cube draft, as there are 7 ideals.
+In particular, later picks are far more likely to contain useless cards not in any of your ideals, which is why the recommended draft format has you discarding the last 4 cards of each pack.

 ---

-Ideals short version:
-### Arca
-Chaos, The Rift, Change
-### Eminus
-Reputation, Law, Trust
-### Materia
-Physical Resources, Alchemy, the Untamed Wilderness
-### Epoca
-History, Ancient Secrets, Past Civilizations
-### Zelor
-Passion, Emotion, Storytelling
-### Talentus
-Martial Arts, Armies, Skill & Craftsmanship
-### Deitas
-Gods, Religion, Relics